Share your love

 When you are done, save and close the file.

-At this point, you need to create a database and user for Cacti.
+To Install and Configure Cacti on Ubuntu 22.04, you must create a database and user for Cacti.
 Log in to your MariaDB shell with the command below:

 sudo mysql -u root -p